Seizure Medications and Pregnancy

 - Keeping all these factors in mind, the overwhelming majority of women with epilepsy will have a normal healthy baby.

 Can I Breastfeed My Baby?

-While the anti-epileptic drugs are present in breast milk, breastfeeding is encouraged.
+While the anti-seizure medications present in breast milk, breastfeeding is encouraged.

-- Breastfeeding can generally be done safely, since the baby has been exposed to the anti-epileptic drugs throughout the pregnancy and the absolute amounts of drug are low.
+- Breastfeeding can generally be done safely, since the baby has been exposed to the anti-seizure medication throughout the pregnancy and the absolute amounts of drug are low.

-- Strategies such as taking the anti-epileptic drugs immediately after a feeding should be considered to minimize the amount of drugs in a feeding.
+- Strategies such as taking the anti-seizure medications immediately after a feeding should be considered to minimize the amount of medication in a feeding.